 License information was derived automatically

-The Gross Domestic Product (GDP) in South Sudan contracted 27.60 percent in the fourth quarter of 2024 over the same quarter of the previous year.
-This dataset provides the latest reported value for - South Sudan GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+The Gross Domestic Product per capita in Sudan was last recorded at 581.56 US dollars in 2024.
+The GDP per Capita in Sudan is equivalent to 5 percent of the world's average.
+This dataset provides the latest reported value for - Sudan GDP per capita - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

 In 2024, the ratio of government expenditure to GDP in South Sudan amounted to about 20.34 percent.
 Between 2011 and 2024, the figure dropped by approximately 0.51 percentage points, though the decline followed an uneven course rather than a steady trajectory.
 From 2024 to 2030, the ratio will rise by around 8.93 percentage points, showing an overall upward trend with periodic ups and downs.Shown here is the general government expenditure as a share of the national gross domestic product.
 As defined by the International Monetary Fund, the general government expenditure consists of total expense and the net acquisition of nonfinancial assets.
 The gross domestic product represents the total value of final goods and services produced during a year.